carldgosselin/build-a-stock-price-indicator/020 - Capstone Project - Report.md

 September, 2016

 ## I. Definition
-[//]: # "_(approx. 1-2 pages)_"

 ### Project Overview

-[//]: # "In this section, look to provide a high-level overview of the project in layman’s terms.
-Questions to ask yourself when writing this section:"
-[//]: # "- _Has an overview of the project been provided, such as the problem domain, project origin, and related datasets or input data?_"
-[//]: # "- _Has enough background information been given so that an uninformed reader would understand the problem domain and following problem statement?_"

 **The problem domain**

 I've chosen to apply my new-found knowledge in machine learning algorithms to the investment and trading domain.
 I keep hearing that many firms are using machine learning algorithms to gain an edge in the market.
 For this project, I'd like to:<br>

-A) understand how machine learning algorithms are currently used in the stock market <br>
+A) understand how to apply machine learning algorithms to stock data to predict future price <br>
 B) understand the current challenges of using machine learning algorithms to help predict stock prices <br>
-C) and finally, to make an attempt at resolving one of the challenges of applying machine learning algorithms to predicting stock prices <br>

 **Project origin**